thealmarques/infinite-horizontal-time-picker-react-native/README.md

 # Pending Tasks
 [ ] 24 hour support

 [ ] When the user reaches the limit of the scrollview (backwards) in order to have infinite scroll the list will be populated by shifting the remaining items, which causes a small loading in the screen.
+The idea is to have another strategy to support backwards scroll.

 # Contributing
 This project is currently in beta stage.
 If you have any bug you want to report or any suggestion just create an issue.